 With that in mind, cyber security experts say it's time for everyone to reevaluate the security they have on their home computers.

-Ken Slaght, president of the San Diego Cyber Center of Excellence, said most people don't use enough security at home, even when it's easily available to them.
+Ken Slaught, president of the San Diego Cyber Center of Excellence, said most people don't use enough security at home, even when it's easily available to them.

-"There are some real basic fundamentals," said Slaght.
+"There are some real basic fundamentals," said Slaught.

 Other software security from companies like McAfee or Bitdefender is easy to buy online or in stores.

 Slaught also said people need to check the passwords on their WiFi.

 "Anybody can drive by your house and they can pick up your WiFi network," he said.
 "And if you left the original '123456' password on there, they're trying all those as they go by."